-Kratom and the other ethnobotanicals on this site are not intended in the diagnosis, mitigation, cure, treatment, or prevention of any disease and/or medical condition.
+Kratom products on this site are not intended in the diagnosis, mitigation, cure, treatment, or prevention of any disease and/or medical condition.
 All information on this site including customer reviews are for informational and/or entertainment purposes only and is not to be construed as medical advice.
 The consumer is responsible for educating themselves and making informed decisions.
 As with any product, do your research before purchasing.
 Information on this website is not intended as diagnosis, treatment, cure, or prevention of any illness or medical condition.
 You must be 18 years or older to purchase anything on this website.

 Is Kratom legal?

 Kratom is legal almost everywhere in the world including most of the 50 states of America and in all of Europe.
 However, Kratom is not legal in Australia, Malaysia, Thailand, Denmark, Finland, Grenada, Lithuania, New Zealand, Romania, Poland, Myanmar, Bhutan, Latvia, Norway, and Sweden.
 We do not ship to any countries or states where kratom is illegal.